kbase/groups/README.md

     * Find groups where user X is an owner or admin
     * Find groups where user X is a member and I'm a member
     * Find groups that contain workspaces I administrate
-    * Find groups that contain workspace X and where I'm a group member
     * Find groups that contain catalog methods I own
-    * Find groups that contain catalog method X
 * New features
   * Relations between groups
     * This needs a lot of thought / design if the relations are hierarchical /